confluentinc/tutorials/python-connectors/tech-details.md

 ## Introduction

-The interface from java to python is done using the pemja library (developed by Alibaba).
+The interface from Java to Python is done using the pemja library (developed by Alibaba).

 https://github.com/alibaba/pemja

 How pemja works:
-- It starts a thread for the python interpreter in the JVM
+- It starts a thread for the Python interpreter in the JVM
-- It calls python code using Java to C interface (JNI) and a C python module
+- It calls Python code using Java to C interface (JNI) and a C Python module

 ## 1. Python SMT

-Main java class = `io.confluent.pytools.PyConnectSmt`
+Main Java class = `io.confluent.pytools.PyConnectSmt`

 Step 1.
 Add the Python Tools jar to the `CLASSPATH`.

 Step 2.
-Put your python scripts, including an optional `requirements.txt` in a directory (the scripts directory).
+Put your Python scripts, including an optional `requirements.txt` in a directory (the scripts directory).

 Step 3.
 Add the following properties to the connector you're adding the SMT to: